Monday, 31 August 2015

 Preheat the oven to 180°.
 Place the meat on a wire rack placed over a tray to collect the drips.

-Roast the pork with the skin down for 1 and a half hour.
+Roast the pork with the skin down for 1 and a half hour, depending on your oven.

 Let the skin crackle for another 10 - 20 mins.